Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ## AI Engine Subgraph Designs

-The full MUSIC algorithm on AI Engine is built from a data flow graph containing six different subgraphs: IO Adapter, QRD, SVD, DOA, Scanner, and Finder.
+The full MUSIC algorithm on AI Engine is built from a data flow graph containing six different subgraphs.
+These are: IO Adapter, QRD, SVD, DOA, Scanner, and Finder.
 This section provides an overview of each one of these subgraphs.

 ### IO Adapter Subgraph

 The IO Adapter subgraph delivers the $\textbf{A}$ matrix from the input PLIO to the QRD subgraph.
-Buffers are used for I/O for all downstream MUSIC subgraphs.
-All of these subgraphs may use a single I/O buffer read over a high bandwidth memory interface, moving from tile to tile in a linear fashion.
-This is clarified in more detail in the following section.
-No bandwidth limitations are encountered downstream due to this use of the 256-bit AI Engine memory interface.
-However, the design must be fed by two PLIO streams @ 32-bits for 1250 MHz to achieve a 1 $\mu s$ throughput overall.
-The IO Adapter subgraph sinks two input PLIO streams and combines them into a single output buffer containing the input $\textbf{A}$ matrix to be processed by the first QRD subgraph.
-Two streams are required because the $128\times 8$ elements of $\textbf{A}$ cannot be transferred over a single PLIO in 1 $\mu s$.
+All downstream MUSIC subgraphs use buffers.
+These subgraphs can use a single I/O buffer read over an HBM interface, moving from tile to tile in a linear fashion.
+The folowing section explains this in detail.
+No bandwidth limitations are present downstream due to the use of the 256-bit AI Engine memory interface.
+However, two PLIO streams @ 32-bits for 1250 MHz must feed the design to achieve a 1 $\mu s$ throughput overall.
+The IO Adapter subgraph sinks two input PLIO streams.
+It then combines them into a single output buffer containing the input $\textbf{A}$ matrix for processing by the first QRD subgraph.
+This requires two streams because the $128\times 8$ elements of $\textbf{A}$ cannot transfer over a single PLIO in 1 $\mu s$.
 The following block diagram shows the AI Engine physical array view for the IO Adapter subgraph.

 ![figure](images/io-adapter-physical-array.png)